 - Develop solutions to mathematical and scientific problems (Quantitative & Scientific Reasoning)

-- Communicate quantitative information
+- Analyze and interpret quantitative information

 - Demonstrate skills necessary for living and working in a global society.
 (Personal & Social Responsibility)